Losant/losant-docs/docs/workflows/custom-nodes.md

 ## Building Custom Nodes

-Building a Custom Node is very similar to [building a workflow](/workflows/overview/#overview); it is a combination of Losant nodes (and other Custom Nodes!) chained together to mutate data, make HTTP requests and branch based on payload conditions.
+Building a Custom Node is very similar to [building a workflow](/workflows/overview/#overview); it is a combination of Losant nodes (and other Custom Nodes!) chained together to mutate data, make HTTP requests, branch your workflow based on payload conditions, and much more.

 ![Custom Node Conversion Example](/images/workflows/custom-nodes-conversion-example.png "Custom Node Conversion Example")